-- Pediatric Neurologist;

-- Developmental Pediatrician;

-- Psychologist (including a Medical Psychologist);

-• Psychiatrist (particularly Pediatric and Child Psychiatrist); or
+- 1. Pediatric Neurologist; - 2.
+Developmental Pediatrician; - 3.
+Psychologist (including a Medical Psychologist); - 4.
+Psychiatrist (particularly Pediatric and Child Psychiatrist); or

-- Licensed individual that has been approved by the recipient's MCO medical director as meeting the requirements of a QHCP when: - The individual's scope of practice includes differential diagnosis of Autism Spectrum Disorder and comorbid disorders for the age and/or cognitive level of the recipient; and - The individual has at least two years of experience providing such diagnostic assessments and treatments.
+5. Licensed individual that has been approved by the beneficiary's MCO medical director as meeting the requirements of a QHCP when:

+- a.
+The individual's scope of practice includes a differential diagnosis of Autism Spectrum Disorder and comorbid disorders for the age and/or cognitive level of the beneficiary; and - b.
+The individual has at least two years of experience providing such diagnostic assessments and treatments.